What is Life Insurance? A Guide to Understanding the Basics With NobleOak

 Are there other times to take out insurance?

-There are other, less common times to consider Life insurance as well.
+There are other, less common times to consider taking out cover as well.
 For instance, it’s generally the case that Life insurance is cheaper the younger and healthier you are.

 This means buying Life cover could be a good move even if you’re young and single, and buying your first home with family members as beneficiaries.